polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 compared to for instance _"xY$€%4qW"_.
 You are of course free to add any constraints you wish in forms and such, where you ask your users to provide new passwords for their accounts though.

+## About usernames

+All users will get their own home folder.
+This implies creating a folder, with the same name as the username of the user.
+This restricts the characters you are legally allowed to use in usernames to the characters allowed when creating a folder on disc of all the supported operating systems that Phosphorus Five supports.
+For simplicity reasons, and to avoid problems with these folders, we have restricted usernames to only legally be allowed to contain the characters a-z, -, _ and the numbers 0-9.
+This is to avoid situations where we have users which only differs by for instance one uppercase character towards another user, which would create two distinct different folders on Linux and Mac, while reference the same folder on Windows.
+To avoid such problems, we only allow lowercase latin characters a-z, the numbers 0-9, "_" and "-" characters as legal characters in usernames.

 ## Users and your filesystem

 When you create a new user, a new folder structure will automatically be created for your user, beneath the _"/core/p5.webapp/users/"_ folder.
 This is the user's